 To be honest, even with everything that befell the Bush Administration since that point I STILL feel dirty about having voted for Kerry.
 I don't think I'll ever feel comfortable with that vote.
 But 9/11 had changed me so much in such a small period of time: I began to delve in to international relations, and I focused on the Middle East.
 First with Kuwait, and a study of a "close" American ally in the Middle East.
 Then, after being given a research internship, with the Middle East Northern Tier.
 Again, the following year, with the Persian Gulf region.
 And, finally, culminating with a study of diplomacy in the nuclear age, and an Honors Thesis on the Iranian nuclear issue.

 And now I work with kids, in residential placement, trying to make the world a better place quite literally one life at a time.
 And, again, I wonder how I got here.
 This certainly isn't where I thought I would be if you had asked me three years ago.
 I still can't believe I've been out of school for over a year.
 On some levels I feel like a failure because I'm not doing what I was "supposed" to do, but on other levels I feel like a success exactly because of that reason.
 Is grad school a real option for me?
 I know some people who were born and bred for it.
 I worked with them at school; hell, I LIVED with them at school.
 I don't talk to any of them anymore, for a variety of reasons, but I know that I'm not built like them.
 One thing that I have learned about myself is that no matter how academic I make it, no matter how intellectual I try to keep things, I still feel them too much to truly keep it separate.
 I work with these kids because this is tangible, and I can see my successes and my failures up close and personal.
-I'm not sure that I could ever see the results like that in the academic or government settings, and for that reason, perhaps above all others, I can honestly say I'm not sure where I'm going.
-But today, at least, I know where I've been, and where it has taken me.
+I'm not sure that I could ever see the results like that in the academic or government settings, and for that reason, perhaps above all others, I can honestly s

 I'm still not sure what to make of the world we've been left with following 9/11.
 Sometimes I feel like Frodo does in The Lord of the Rings: "I wish the ring had never come to me.
 I wish none of this had happened."
 I think we all feel that way from time to time in life, when we get down, when bad things befall us.
 It is not Frodo's quote we need to remember, however, but instead Gandalf's response: "So do all who live to see such times, but that is not for them to decide.
 All we have to decide is what to do with the time that is given to us."
 Time has passed so quickly, but I can say that, even if time has not quite healed the many wounds that life has left with me, I have also lived a lifetime in the past eight years.
 Only time will tell what the next eight may bring.